JerryHol/bhconfig/README.md

   - Ko and fal get pinged if filtlvl 0 or 1 and tier 5
   - Ko and fal get dots if filtlvl over 2 and tier 5
   - added sol lines to behave like rals for ring crafting (uncomment // to use)
-  - spirit rune sets get small green dots with filtlvl 0 and 1 and tier 5
+  - spirit rune sets get small green dots with filtlvl 0 and 1 and tier 6
-  - insight runes get small red dots with filtlvl 0 and 1 and tier 5
+  - insight runes get small red dots with filtlvl 0 and 1 and tier 6
   - orts for reparing get small gray dot if filtlvl 0 or 1 and tier 4
   - low runes get pinged if fitlvl 0 and tier 6
+  - Map lines added for tier 1 and 2 runes

 * Tier 6 (ladder reset stuff)
   -demonhide and sharkskin belts ping on early levels